yedukrishnan93/cv/index.md

 - 10Th Kerala State Board studied in Govt.
 Higher Secondary School Vakkanadu,kollam(2009)

 ### Technical Proficiency
+- Working on angular 7
 - Worked on ionic-3 and ionic 4
-- Worked on angular 7
+- Worked on Node.js
 - Worked on c# console application
-- Knowledge in frameworks CodeIgniter,Django and Express.js
+- Knowledge in frameworks Laravel and Express.js
 - Knowledge in git repositories github and bitbucket
 - Knowledge of C , C++, Java programming Languages.
 - Knowledge of Windows, Linux and Android OS.